Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 Given the attributes $A = \{a_1, a_2 ... a_m\}$, the objective of \systemnameb's second phase is to extract the values of the attributes for each document $d_i \in D$.
 Our key insight, as discussed, is that attribute-values are expressed in similar ways from document to document.
 To exploit this, instead of processing every document with the LLM to extract values for attribute $a_i$, we propose to use the LLM to \textit{generate code} that can then be reused to process many documents.

-Figure \ref{fig:function_prompts} shows an \systemnameb function synthesis prompt.
-The in-context examples show pairs of text snippets and functions to extract an attribute of interest. \systemnameb searches the data lake via a simple keyword search for document portions that mention $a_i$, and includes this in the prompt. \systemnameb synthesizes functions for attributes following the rank-order of attributes derived during schema synthesis.
-This means that values of the most relevant (and frequent) attributes as determined by \systemnameb are extracted first.
+Figure \ref{fig:function_prompts} shows an \systemname{} function synthesis prompt.
+The in-context examples show pairs of text snippets and functions to extract an attribute of interest. \systemname{} searches the data lake via a simple keyword search for document portions that mention $a_i$, and includes this in the prompt. \systemname{} synthesizes functions for attributes following the rank-order of attributes derived during schema synthesis.
+This means that values of the most relevant (and frequent) attributes as determined by \systemname{} are extracted first.
 The user can stop the synthesis when desired.

 \textbf{Analysis.} We briefly analyze the \systemnameb implementation along the axes of our three desiderata.
-Results processing the documents with \systemnameb are reported in \cref{tab:evaporate_vs_fm_openie} and are discussed in detail in \cref{sec:analysis}.
+Results processing the documents with \systemnamea{} are reported in \cref{tab:evaporate_vs_fm_openie} and are discussed in detail in \cref{sec:analysis}.

-\textit{Cost.} The number of tokens processed by the LLM in \systemnameb{} is fixed with respect to the number of documents. \cref{fig:crossinglines} demonstrates the asymptotic differences in cost between \systemnamea{} and \systemnameb{}.
-As shown in the left plot, Evaporate is asymptotically more efficient as a function of the number of documents.
-This is because the number of LLM calls required with function generation is proportional to the number of attributes to be extracted, not the number of documents.
+\textit{Cost.} \cref{fig:crossinglines} demonstrates the asymptotic differences in cost between \systemnamea{} and \systemnameb{}. \systemnameb is asymptotically more efficient as a function of the number of documents: the number of LLM calls required with function generation is proportional to the number of attributes, not the number of documents.
 The crossover point is at $\sim$40 documents.
-In the right plot, we show \systemnamea{} has the potential to extract multiple attributes from the in-context document per inference call, while \systemnameb{} requires generating new functions for each attribute.
-As a result, the cost of \systemnameb{} grows with the number of attributes, while the cost of \systemnamea{} approach is constant.
-The crossover point is at $\sim$2,500 attributes.
+Meanwhile, \systemnamea{} has the potential to extract multiple attributes from the in-context document per inference call, while \systemnameb{} requires generating new functions for each attribute.
+Thus, the cost of \systemnameb grows with the number of attributes, while the cost of \systemnamea{} approach is constant.
+The crossover point is at $\sim$2,500 attributes (\cref{fig:crossinglines}).

-\textit{Quality.} The tables generated by \systemnameb are on average 13.8 pair F1 points worse than those produced using \systemnamea.
+\textit{Quality.} The tables generated by \systemnameb are on average 21.9 pair F1 points worse than those produced using \systemnamea on the SWDE datasets (Table \ref{tab:evaporate_baselines}).
 This suggests that there is a cost-quality tradeoff between the two implementations, since \systemnameb is much cheaper.

 In this section we discuss an extension of \systemnameb, which enables significant quality improvements while keeping costs low.
 This implementation, which we call \systemnamec, synthesizes \textit{many} candidate functions and ensembles their extractions using weak supervision.
 We decompose the task into three parts: